Suwon, Korea

 When we asked people living in Suwon what life is like and how people spend their time, they said:

 "Living in Suwon as an expat or digital nomad can be an exciting and rewarding experience.
 The city is known for its vibrant culture, delicious food, and friendly locals.
 Expats and digital nomads can find plenty of activities to keep them busy, from exploring the city's many historical sites to taking part in the city's vibrant nightlife.
 The city also offers a wide range of accommodation options, from traditional Korean-style apartments to modern high-rise apartments.
 The cost of living in Suwon is relatively low, making it an attractive destination for expats and digital nomads.
 The city also has excellent public transportation, making it easy to get around.
-Overall, Suwon is a great place for expats and digital nomads to live and work," said one expat in Suwon.
+Overall, Suwon is a great place for expats and digital nomads to live and work," wrote a member in Suwon.

 What do expats in Suwon appreciate most about the local culture?

 "Expatriates in Suwon appreciate the city's vibrant culture, which is steeped in history and tradition.
 They enjoy the city's many festivals, such as the Suwon Hwaseong Cultural Festival, which celebrates the city's rich cultural heritage.
 Expats also appreciate the city's friendly and welcoming people, who are always willing to help out newcomers.
 Additionally, expats enjoy the city's delicious cuisine, which features a variety of traditional Korean dishes.
-Finally, expats appreciate the city's convenient transportation system, which makes it easy to get around," explained one expat living in Suwon, Korea.
+Finally, expats appreciate the city's convenient transportation system, which makes it easy to get around," remarked one expat living in Suwon, Korea.

 What do expats find most challenging?